 I appeal to Ms Simon to rethink her strategy.
 Why peddle profane horror stories to minors, when she can serve them up unabashed to those over the age of eighteen?
 As the Bible probably says, “broaden thy horizons, and ye shalt reapeth the rewards”.

 For example – I write for mature readers and thus am unconfined by morality, taste or anatomical accuracy.
-Therefore a vampire-hunter of my creation will inevitably be far more grizzled and brutal (and therefore more authentic) than a boy such as Henry, who has to juggle vampire slaughter with the innocent expectations of his child fans.
+Therefore a vampire-hunter of my creation will inevitably be far more grizzled and brutal (and therefore more authentic) than a boy such as Henry, who has to juggle vampire slaughter with the innocent expectations of his young fans.
 I can be explicit with my violence; I can describe in minute detail the process of ripping a cheek off, or pan-frying a bloke’s face.
 I do not have to worry about children coming across explicit passages detailing protracted hacksaw dismemberment, because my stories are for adults.

 And the results are obvious.
 My protagonist Roger McKindling has been described as “one of the most complicated vampire-hunters in fiction”.